lthms/soap.coffee-lthms/site/posts/AlgebraicDatatypes.md

     b$ is made of one term of $a$ and one term of $b$ (think tuples).

-For an algebraic datatype, one constructor allows for defining “named tuples”, that is ad-hoc product types.
+For an algebraic datatype, one constructor allows for defining “named tuples,” that is ad hoc product types.
 Besides, constructors are mutually
 exclusive: you cannot define the same term using two different constructors.
-Therefore, a datatype with several constructors is reminescent of a disjoint union.
+Therefore, a datatype with several constructors is reminiscent of a disjoint union.
 Coming back to the $\mathrm{list}$ type, under the syntactic sugar of algebraic datatypes, we can define it as